needle-mirror/com.unity.performance.profile-analyzer/Documentation~/index.md

 To install this package into versions of Unity that support the package manager follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).

+When using any Unity version newer than 2021.2.0a5, you can just click __[this link to install it by name](com.unity3d.kharma:upmpackage/com.unity.performance.profile-analyzer)__.

 ### Earlier versions of Unity

-For earlier versions, follow this link to the Profile Analyzer [download](https://download.packages.unity.com/com.unity.performance.profile-analyzer/-/com.unity.performance.profile-analyzer-1.0.4.tgz) and place the contents into your Project's Assets folder.
+For earlier versions, follow this link to the Profile Analyzer [download](https://download.packages.unity.com/com.unity.performance.profile-analyzer/-/com.unity.performance.profile-analyzer-1.1.1.tgz) and place the contents into your Project's Assets folder.

 ## Requirements